Golf made a spectacular return to the Olympic programme at Rio 2016 and will be a major attraction at Tokyo 2020.

 Republic of Korea is a major force in women's golf.
 At Rio 2016, where each country was allowed to send up to four athletes from the top 15 positions in the world rankings, Republic of Korea fielded four players from the world's top eight.
 Inbee Park, who was ranked second in the world at the time, won the gold medal.

-Who will make it onto the podium at Tokyo's venue in the verdant Musashino Hills?
+Who will make it onto the podium at Kasumigaseki Country Club in the verdant Musashino Hills?

 What happens if a player mistakenly hits another player's ball?Answer